21 Ways to Reduce Bounce Rate on Your Website

 1. Speed up your website

 Obviously we will start with the speed of your website first!
 This is so important when factoring into your bounce rate.
 If your site is slow a user might start loading a page on your site, and if they get tired of waiting, they hit back and try the next one.
 Most likely Google Analytics will have registered a visit as well as a bounce since their

 analytics.js script fired.

-One of the easiest ways to speed up your website is to implement a Content Delivery Network (CDN).
+One of the easiest ways to speed up your website is to implement a content delivery network (CDN).
 A CDN will cache copies of your assets on edge servers around the globe and deliver them at lightning fast speeds to your users.
-It doesn’t matter how fast your web host is, they will never be able to get past the latency issue when it comes to physical distance.
-After deploying a CDN, KeyCDN saw latency drop by over 73% around the globe.
-KeyCDN has a free trial and offers 250GB free traffic upon signup.
+It doesn't matter how fast your web host is, they will never be able to get past the latency issue when it comes to physical distance.
+After deploying a CDN, KeyCDN saw latency drop by over 83% around the globe.
+KeyCDN has a free trial.

 Besides implementing a CDN, we also recommend going through your website and optimizing it for the best performance.
 We have written a lot of in-depth guides on this that should help point you in the right direction:

 - 18 Tips to Speed up WordPress Performance

 - 11 Tips to Speed up Drupal Performance

 - 10 Tips to Speed up Joomla Performance